Helping Angry Preteens

 Laughter After the Pillow Fight

-One possible move is to encourage her to see a counselor.
+One possible move is to seek out additional mentors or positive adults to connect with and listen to your child.
+This might be a family friend, relative, teacher, coach or school counselor.
 Someone to talk to who’s outside the family can be very helpful.
-If she doesn't like the counselor after one or two sessions, find another.
-Your daughter will be able to tell pretty quickly whether the relationship will click and be useful to her.
-The credentials a person has won’t have much to do with whether your child will feel safe with them.
+As you present these options and encourage these relationships, you child will be able to tell pretty you quickly whether the relationship will click and be useful to them.
+The tell-tale sign may be the sense of how safe your child feels with them.

-Ultimately, though, your daughter wants you to know and understand her feelings, and it's your attention that will be most powerful in helping her meet the many challenges of adolescence.
-The love you have for her is a powerful force for good.
-So bring your attention to her, even when you're not sure how best to do that.
+Ultimately, though, your child wants you to know and understand their feelings, and it’s your attention that will be most powerful in helping them meet the many challenges of adolescence.
+The love you have for them is a powerful force for good.
+So bring your attention to them, even when you’re not sure how best to do that.

 The Power of Spending Special Time

-Can you and she get away for an overnight together, something fun or adventurous?
-Can you start a regular Special Time for you and her, doing what she likes to do?
-At her age, that might be experimenting with makeup, going to a movie, trying out 20 pair of high heels at the shoe mart even though you won’t buy high heels for her for another two years.
-Ask, and see what she would like to set up.
-Be delighted with her during these times.
+Can you and your child get away for an overnight together, something fun or adventurous?
+Can you start a regular Special Time, doing what they like to do?
+At their age, that might be activities that you don’t approve of, or are not ready for them to try – speed racing, video games, makeup, trying on fancy designer clothes… Ask, and see what they would like to set up.
+Be delighted with them during these times.
 Do not bring up sore subjects.
-Don't ask questions, don't pry, and don't refer to any of the difficulties in her life or yours.
-Focus instead on what a lovely child you have brought into the world, and on what she shows you about who she is and what she likes.
+Don’t ask questions, don’t pry, and don’t refer to any of the difficulties in their life or yours.
+Focus instead on what a lovely child you have brought into the world, and on what they show you about who they are and what they like.

-Then, when feelings begin to fly (and Special Time is guaranteed to make her feelings bob closer to the surface), pay attention and keep listening.
-Don't argue or try to reason.
-Just let her know you're sorry she feels so badly.
-She wants to cry and tremble, but she may have to blast away at you before she can open up such vulnerable feelings.
+Then, when feelings begin to fly (and Special Time is guaranteed to make their feelings bob closer to the surface), pay attention and keep listening.
+Don’t argue or try to reason.
+Just let them know you’re sorry they feel so badly.
+They want to cry and tremble, but they may have to blast away at you before they can open up such vulnerable feelings.

-If she becomes aggressive, you will have to provide some physical limits so she can’t hurt you.
-When a child is close to releasing feelings of fear, she needs her listener to keep her from doing harm, gently but firmly.
-Her instinct is to fight for her life, and in that fight, she’ll cry, tremble, and perspire.
+If they become aggressive, you will have to provide some physical limits so they can’t hurt you.
+When a child is close to releasing feelings of fear, they need their listener to keep them from doing harm, gently but firmly.
+Their instinct is to fight for their life, and in that fight, they’ll cry, tremble, and perspire.

 Punch and Protect

-These are the signs that your daughter is actually healing the fear that makes her feel so alone and alienated.
-She will be fighting to offload big fears, but it will look like she's fighting you.
-So, if she’s trying to shut you out of her room, you can put your foot in the door before it slams, and let her push as hard as she can against you, crying and cursing you in the process.
-Or if she’s threatening to hit you, hold up a big sofa cushion between you and her, so that as she fights, she lands blows that aren't damaging.
-Or you could try to direct her to hit the back of the sofa as if it were you.
+These are the signs that your child is actually healing the fear that makes them feel so alone and alienated.
+They will be fighting to offload big fears, but it will look like they are fighting you.
+So, if they are trying to shut you out of their room, you can put your foot in the door before it slams, and let them push as hard as they can against you, crying and cursing you in the process.
+Or if they are threatening to hit you, hold up a big sofa cushion between you, so that as they fight, they land blows that aren’t damaging.
+Or you could try to direct then to hit the back of the sofa as if it were you.

-Expending physical energy can often help an angry person to finally release a flood of tears, trembling and perspiration, the signs that her mind is healing itself of fear.
-Your daughter won’t give you any indication that things are going well until she’s finished with this emotional episode, but if you can stay with her through it, you’ll see a big change in her attitude when it’s over.
-She’ll feel closer to you and much more relaxed.
+Expending physical energy can often help an angry person to finally release a flood of tears, trembling and perspiration, the signs that their mind is healing itself of fear.
+Your child won’t give you any indication that things are going well until they are finished with this emotional episode, but if you can stay with them through it, you’ll see a big change in their attitude when it’s over.
+They’ll feel closer to you and much more relaxed.
 Your love will have gotten through.

 It is incredibly difficult to remain supportive and caring while our teens tell us their worst feelings.
 They almost always have to tell us that we’re the worst, we’re hopeless, that we’re the cause of all their pain.
 They know where we hurt, and they hurl their upsets right at those places.
 Listening to them in order to help them heal is not for the faint of heart.
 It can take many tries to get through just the first five minutes of an emotional episode before our own angry reactions derail our intention to listen.